roman-kiselenko/smolgit/README.md

 ## smolgit

-**smolgit** offers a minimalist interface with essential [git](https://git-scm.com/) functionalities, making it perfect for small teams or individual developers.
-There is no fancy javascript frontend or super duper features.
+**smolgit** offers a minimalist [git](https://git-scm.com/) server, making it perfect for small teams or individual developers.
+Its minimal simple and just works.
+Small memory footprint, one binary to go.

 ### Motivation
 **smolgit** is perfect for those who value simplicity and efficiency in their workflow.
-The goal is to eliminate the bloat and offer a tool that is easy to set up, use, and maintain, without sacrificing the critical capabilities that developers rely on.
+The goal is to eliminate the bloat and offer a tool that is easy to set up, use, and maintain.

 ### Usage

-1. **git operations**: Easily perform `pull`, `push`, and `fetch` operations from the main interface.
+1. **git operations**: Easily perform `pull`, `push`, and `fetch` operations.
+Create repository just by `push`ing.
-2. **repository visualization**: Browse the file tree, view the latest commit, and explore the commit and branch and tag lists.
+1. **repository visualization**: Browse the file tree, view the latest commit, and explore the commit and branch and tag lists.
-3. **file content**: See the content of non-binary files.
+1. **file content**: See the content of non-binary files.
+1. **user management**: Simple user management, create users with `ssh-keys` to allow them `push\pull`

 ### Getting Started